Zolldyk/story-cli/README.md

 ## Overview

 **Story CLI** is a unified command-line toolkit that transforms the developer experience for Story Protocol by providing guided workflows for the complete IP lifecycle—from registration through monitoring and distribution.
-Built for Story Protocol—the blockchain for programmable IP—this tool wraps Story Protocol's robust SDK functions in intuitive, interactive commands that make IP management feel like a conversation rather than a technical chore.
+Built for Story Protocol — the blockchain for programmable IP — this tool wraps Story Protocol's robust SDK functions in intuitive, interactive commands that make IP management feel like a conversation rather than a technical chore.
 Get your first IP asset registered in under 5 minutes with zero blockchain expertise required.

 Learn more about Story Protocol at [https://docs.story.foundation](https://docs.story.foundation)

 ## Features

-- **Interactive Registration Wizard** - Guided prompts walk you through license selection, metadata input, and transaction signing with smart defaults and validation
+- **Interactive registration wizard** - Guided prompts walk you through license selection, metadata input, and transaction signing with smart defaults and validation
-- **Multiple PIL License Configurations** - Support for commercial use, derivatives permissions, and configurable royalty percentages (0-100%)
+- **Multiple PIL license configurations** - Support for commercial use, derivatives permissions, and configurable royalty percentages (0-100%)
-- **IPFS Metadata Storage Integration** - Automatic metadata uploads to IPFS via Pinata with free tier support (1GB storage)
+- **IPFS metadata storage integration** - Automatic metadata uploads to IPFS via Pinata with free tier support (1GB storage)
-- **Blockchain Transaction Execution** - Seamless integration with Story Protocol SDK for secure IP asset registration on testnet or mainnet
+- **Blockchain transaction execution** - Seamless integration with Story Protocol SDK for secure IP asset registration on testnet or mainnet
-- **Beautiful Terminal UI** - Progress spinners, success celebrations with Boxen formatting, and color-coded output for exceptional developer experience
+- **Beautiful terminal UI** - Progress spinners, success celebrations with Boxen formatting, and color-coded output for exceptional developer experience
-- **Persistent Configuration Management** - Secure config file storage at `~/.storyrc` with 600 permissions and environment variable overrides
+- **Persistent configuration management** - Secure config file storage at `~/.storyrc` with 600 permissions and environment variable overrides
-- **Mock Mode for Offline Development** - Test registration flows without blockchain transactions using `STORY_CLI_MOCK=true`
+- **Mock mode for offline development** - Test registration flows without blockchain transactions using `STORY_CLI_MOCK=true`
-- **Debug Mode with Verbose Logging** - Comprehensive troubleshooting with `--debug` flag showing SDK calls, API requests, and full stack traces
+- **Debug mode with verbose logging** - Comprehensive troubleshooting with `--debug` flag showing SDK calls, API requests, and full stack traces

 ## Installation